RobertoMarcos/TFM/project_report.md

 In the dashboard you can choose in a drop-down the series that you want to know the number of predicted episodes or search for the name directly.
 We must remember that the dataset is filtered by the initial features and that there are famous series that are not found in it.

-In addition, you can check how the predicts with current chapters around 30 are reasonable and that the largest number of the predicted number is lower than the current one due to the negative estimate motivated by the bias of the dataset
+In addition, you can check how the predicts with current chapters around 30 are reasonable and that the largest number of the predicted number is lower than the current one due to the negative estimate motivated by the bias of the dataset.